Baby Skin Care

 - Use a gentle, safe, and hypoallergenic baby wipe to clean the skin from anything that may cause skin irritation.

-Things to Avoid When Caring for Baby’s Sensitive Skin
+What to Avoid When Caring for a Baby’s Sensitive Skin

 - Do not squeeze, rub, or try to pop the bumps.